 - Ask a question about your data: You can ask any business or data related question.

 - Suggestions: These suggestions are displayed based on the data, or you can Predefine them

 Remember, we designed many pages from this dataset.
 That’s why it is mostly showing those reports.
 In your case, it might be different.
-I mean, it may show more words like cities, product sales, etc.
+Power BI Q&A may show more words like cities, product sales, etc.

 Let me select the Pie Chart.

 From the below screenshot, you can see the Pie Chart that was already present in my report.